The benefits of explosive strength training for rugby football

 At the breakdown of play following a tackle the ability to push back or "clean out" opposing players from the ruck offers opportunities to win the contest for the ball or at least put the opposing team in a disadvantageous situation.
 The only effective way to win the breakdown contest is to apply very considerable force in an explosive manner.

-The outcome of the lineout contest is largely dependent on how high the jumper can ascend, but also on how rapidly he can reach that point.
+The outcome of the lineout contest is dependent on how high the jumper can ascend, but also on how rapidly he can reach that point.
 This requires not only a very good vertical leap by the jumper, but also the ability of his support players to forcefully elevate him.
 Both jumping and lifting require specific forms of explosive strength.

 When forward packs are evenly matched in strength and technique, and defensive techniques are well-coordinated, a game of rugby can often become a war of attrition, with teams attempting to wear one another down over the course of the game.
 It is very difficult to maintain concentration and alertness throughout an 80-minute game, and a capacity for explosive action allows the exploitation of fatigue and inattention.
 It provides surprise and unpredictability, while limiting the possibility of appropriate reaction.

 Strength training for rugby should always be grounded on a solid foundation of basic strength; but players who are seeking to gain a sustainable competitive edge would do well to incorporate a comprehensive program of activity-specific training for explosive strength.

 If you quote information from this page in your work, then the reference for this page is: